 A major component of the Military Collection is the operation of a continuous oral history program to interview North Carolina military veterans about their service in military conflicts of the twentieth century up to the present day.
-The goal of this program is to provide primary accounts of the state's servicemen and servicewomen's experience in military service, to benefit the public, students, and scholars.
+The goal of this program is to provide primary accounts of the state's servicemen and servicewomen's experience in military combat and general military service, to benefit the public, students, and scholars.